Switzerland is famous for its stunning landscapes, charming villages, and enchanting views.

 Famed for its 72 waterfalls, Lauterbrunnen is a valley village that looks like it’s been plucked from a fairytale.

-It is said to have been the inspiration for Tolkein’s Rivendale in Lord of the Rings, and when you go there and see the valley from afar, you will know why!
+It is said to have inspired Tolkein’s Rivendale in Lord of the Rings, and when you go there and see the valley from afar, you will know why!

 6. Gruyères